 Towards Feigumfossen Waterfall and Kroken

-I continued on the east side of the fjord and arrived Feigum and Feigumfossen Waterfall with a vertical drop of 229 metres.
+I continued on the east side of the fjord and arrived Feigum and Feigumfossen Waterfall with a vertical drop of 229 meters.
 You can hike to where the waterfall cascades into the the Feigeelva River.
 The hike is easy, it takes an hour and the path is well marked.
 I decided to just look at the waterfall from the kayak this day, it was a beautiful sight as I glided quietly past it.

 I passed another beautiful village before I found a place to sleep for the night.
 It was by a boat house on the headland just before Kroken.
-I slept in open air, with a great view to the fjord and towards Mt.
-Molden on the other side of the Lustrafjord.
+I slept in open air, with a great view to the fjord and towards Mt Molden on the other side of the Lustrafjord.

 Next Day – Kayaking to Urnes and Urnes Stave Church